equivalent/scrapbook2/archive/blogs/2017-12-23-write-more-explicit-code-layers.md

-By being more explicit we clearly distinguish our controller to be a layer that holds responsibility of translating values from `params`, forwarding values to appropriate place in our Service object / Procedure module
+By being more explicit we clearly distinguish our controller to be a layer that holds responsibility of translating values from `params` forwarding values to appropriate place in our Service object / Procedure module.

-### Service example
+### Service Object example

 Let say there is a good reason to satisfy `BookSearcher` to be a Service Object.
 One scenario could be that you created platform where multiple companies